 The S/4HANA data model is different from ECC.
 In S/4HANA, there are no summary tables, index tables or history tables.
 Instead, line item tables are used.

-So … should you wait to migrate to S/4HANA before implementing Corevist Commerce?
+So … should you wait to migrate to S/4HANA before implementing the Corevist Platform?

 The short answer is no.

 Installing and configuring the Corevist S/4HANA add-on is a minor project compared with the S/4HANA migration.
 Rather than putting B2B eCommerce value on hold, it makes more sense to implement Corevist while you’re still on ECC.
 That way, you can start getting ROI immediately and become easier to do business with.